-Maria R. Baer, M.D. joined the University of Maryland Marlene and Stewart Greenebaum Cancer Center as Director of Hematologic Malignancies in April, 2007, and is Professor of Medicine and Professor of Molecular Medicine, University of Maryland School of Medicine.
+Maria R. Baer, M.D. joined the University of Maryland Marlene and Stewart Greenebaum Cancer Center as Director of Hematologic Malignancies in April, 2007, and became Co-Leader of the University of Maryland Marlene and Stewart Greenebaum Cancer Center Experimental Therapeutics Program in July 2014.
+She is Professor of Medicine and Professor of Molecular Medicine, University of Maryland School of Medicine.
 She previously served as Chief of the Leukemia Section of Roswell Park Cancer Institute and Professor of Medicine and Associate Professor of Molecular Pharmacology and Cancer Therapeutics at the University at Buffalo School of Medicine and Biomedical Sciences in Buffalo, New York.
 Dr. Baer graduated magna cum laude from Harvard University and earned her medical degree from the Johns Hopkins University School of Medicine.
 She completed her residency in Medicine and fellowship in Hematology and was a National Research Service trainee at Vanderbilt University.
 She has conducted and participated in numerous clinical trials in leukemia, myelodysplastic syndromes and myeloproliferative neoplasms.
 Her laboratory focuses on mechanisms of drug resistance in leukemia cells.

 Work in Dr. Baer's laboratory focuses on focuses on mechanisms of drug resistance in leukemia cells and strategies for overcoming them.

 In previous work, we have studied expression and function of ATP-binding cassette (ABC) proteins associated with multi-drug resistance in leukemia cells, and have characterized inhibitors of these drug-resistance proteins and novel chemotherapeutic agents that are not susceptible to these resistance mechanisms.